LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/bestpractices.rst

 Code Testing
 ----------------
 A secondary Stim-PC with same specs to the primary one located in the experimental area is available for the preliminary stages of paradigm development, debugging, and testing.
-This PC is located in Room I-48 (see `Subject Training <https://cimec-wiki.readthedocs.io/en/latest/pages/bestpractices.html#subject-training>`_).
+This PC is located in Room I-48 (see `Subject Training <https://cimec-wiki.readthedocs.io/en/latest/pages/bestpractices.html#subject-training>`_ section in this page).

 Access to this platform can be granted in the following ways: